 Calgary is well-known for its abundance of outdoor recreation and winter sports, as well as its proximity to the spectacular Canadian Rockies.
 Located in the Western Canada province of Alberta, it's true that Calgary is close to numerous national parks (most notably, iconic Banff and Jasper), and winter sports are a big deal throughout the city.
 However, there are plenty of other activities to do in Calgary, and people don't even need to head out of town to enjoy most of them.
+Here's a list of Calgary's most popular attractions.

 Often called the "greatest outdoor show on Earth," the Calgary Stampede began as a small agricultural fair in 1886.
 Today, it's evolved into an annual 10-day rodeo–one of the largest in the world, in fact–and festival celebrating Calgary's "Old West" roots, culture, and community spirit.
 Truly embracing both Calgary's heritage and modernism, Stampede Park is situated on the edge of downtown.